DocumentationBook/SphinxDocumentation/rest/index.rst

    tables
    images

-Here you will find shot description of various reST markup elements.
+Here you will find short description of various reST markup elements.
 They are divided in the following groups:

 *  Headers
 *  Text blocks